the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

-But you don't need it for now.
-That's why you can keep the previous version without the block body.
-When using block bodies, people often tend to do too many things in the function.
-By leaving the block body out, you can focus on the input and output of your function.
+But you don't need it for now, so you can keep the previous version without the block body.
+When using block bodies, programmers tend to overload the function.
+By leaving the block body out, you can focus on the input and output.

-Now you have one lightweight functional stateless component.
-Once you would need access to its local component state or lifecycle methods, you would refactor it to an ES6 class component.
+Now you have a lightweight functional stateless component.
+Once you need access to its local component state or lifecycle methods, you would refactor it to an ES6 class component.
 In addition you saw how JavaScript ES6 can be used in React components to make them more concise and elegant.

 ### Exercises: